 An easy recipe for roasted pumpkin soup without cream, aka Soupe au Potiron.
 From scratch and perfect for sharing, this classic recipe makes a super creamy and smooth pumpkin soup, no cream required.
 Beef stock, milk, butter, and delicious roasted pumpkins create a silky soup that’s perfect for the cooler season.

-A nourishing bowl of creamy vegetable soup makes a great lunch or simple dinner on a busy day.
-Pumpkins and carrots are a great combination and together they offer flavour and comfort galore and make an incredibly creamy soup.
+A nourishing bowl of warming pumpkin soup makes a great lunch or simple dinner on a busy day.
+Roasted pumpkins offer flavor and comfort galore and make an incredibly creamy soup.

-- Beef stock: I use beef stock for a hearty flavour but you can substitute it easily for vegetable stock for a vegetarian option or chicken stock.
+- Beef stock – I use beef stock for a hearty flavor but you can substitute it with chicken, vegetable or lamb stock.

-- Seasoning: I prefer to keep it simple and season the pumpkin soup with salt, pepper, sage and chili flakes only.
-To add more flavour and depth you can definitely add ginger, cumin and fresh herbs.
+- Seasoning – I prefer to keep it fairly simple and season the pumpkin soup with salt, pepper, sage, and a bay leaf.
+To add more flavor and depth you can add ginger, cumin, and fresh herbs.

-- Immersion blender: I use an immersion blender to purée the soup but you can also use a blender – just make sure the steam can easily escape to avoid a mess.
+- Blender: I use an immersion blender to purée the soup but you can also use a blender – just make sure the steam can easily escape to avoid a mess.

-- Sharp knife: Sharp knives are always safer than blunt ones but when it comes to cutting larger pumpkins you definitely need a large, super sharp knife to avoid any accidents.
+- Sharp knife – Sharp knives are always safer than blunt ones but when it comes to cutting larger pumpkins you need a large, sharp knife to avoid any accidents.

-- Large soup pot: You can easily double or triple the recipes depending on the amount of pumpkins and carrots you have.
-A large soup or stock pot comes will be the best choice then.
+- Double batching – You can easily double or triple the recipes depending on the number of pumpkins you have on hand.
+A large soup or stock pot will be the best for larger quantities.

-Top the soup with some freshly ground pepper and pumpkin seeds.
-Some crispy bacon pieces add extra flavour and texture as well.
+Garnish the soup with freshly ground pepper, pumpkin seeds, and chili flakes.
+Some crispy bacon pieces add extra flavor and texture as well.